bung87/crowngui/README.md

 ┌─────────────┐         ┌──────────────────────────────┐       ┌─────────────────────────┐
 │             │         │                              │       │                         │
-│             │         │store hook function           │       │when trigger js function │
+│             │         │store hook function in `eps`  │       │when trigger js function │
-│             │         │hook accept one string param  │       │internally it use browser│ │  bindProcs  ├────────►│and returns string that wraps ├──────►│postMessage api send     │ │             │         │nim proc call                 │       │json string with scope,  │ │             │         │gen rate js function call and │       │name,argument            │
-│             │         │dispatch to main queue        │       │                         │
+│             │         │hook accept one string param  │       │internally it use browser│ │  bindProcs  ├────────►│and returns string that wraps ├──────►│`postMessage` api send   │ │             │         │nim proc call.                │       │json string with scope,  │ │             │         │And generate js function and  │       │name, argument.          │ │             │         │dispatch to main queue.       │       │                         │
 └─────────────┘         └──────────────────────────────┘       └────────────┬────────────┘
                                                                             │
                                                                             ▼
                         ┌────────────────────────────────────────────────────┐
-                        │browser add callback when received message          │ │it calls Webview's invokeCb which implements        │ │as generalExternalInvokeCallback                    │
+                        │browser add callback when received message          │ │it calls Webview's `invokeCb` which implements      │ │as `generalExternalInvokeCallback`                  │
-                        │it parse argument as json retrieve scope,           │ │name,argument,then call the hook stored             │
+                        │it parse argument as json retrieve scope,           │ │name, argument,then call the hook stored.           │ │                                                    │
-                        │                                                    │
                         └────────────────────────────────────────────────────┘